Ultimate Furlough FAQs – Updated 18 August 2020

 1. What is furlough leave?

 Furlough leave is a type of paid leave which the government announced on 20 March 2020 to help businesses retain their staff during the coronavirus crisis.
-It is a scheme where the business can opt to send their staff home and whilst they are not working, recover 80% of wages (up to a maximum of £2,500 per month) from the government’s Coronavirus Job Retention Scheme (“Scheme”).
+It is a scheme where the business can opt to send their staff home and whilst they are not working, claim up to 80% of wages (up to a maximum of £2,500 per month) from the government’s Coronavirus Job Retention Scheme (“Scheme”) using an HMRC portal.
+Employers can top up to 100% or agree with staff to accept the lesser rate.
+They must pass on the wages recovered to their staff.

 Employers should seek the agreement of their staff to make the temporary variation of the contract required to place someone on furlough.
-To be eligible for the grant employers must confirm in writing to their staff members that they have been furloughed and keep a record of this for five years.
+To be eligible for the grant employers must confirm in writing to their staff members that they have been furloughed and keep a record of this furlough agreement for at least five years.

-The Scheme backdated to 1 March 2020, for any staff already on lay off or made redundant as a result of the crisis.
-The scheme is currently intended to last in its present form until 31 July 2020, however, is expected to change from this point until 31 October 2020.
-The way in which it will change has not yet been announced by the government as at the date of this article.
+The Scheme was backdated to 1 March 2020, for any staff already on lay off or made redundant as a result of the crisis.
+The Scheme was intended to last until 30 June 2020, however, it has been changed to the Flexible Furlough Scheme and will last until 31 October 2020.

-Full-time employees, part-time employees, employees on agency contracts, employees on fixed-term contracts and employees on flexible or zero-hour contracts, that were on the payroll as of 28 February 2020.
+Full-time employees, part-time employees, employees on agency contracts, employees on fixed-term contracts and employees on flexible or zero-hour contracts for whom employers had made an RTI submission to HMRC as at 19 March 2020.

 Apprentices can also be furloughed but must be paid at least the Apprenticeship Minimum Wage, National Minimum Wage or National Living Wage (as applicable) and so the employer must make up any shortfall.